-The annual compensation of Leggett's Chief Executive Officer for 2020 (as set forth in the Summary Compensation Table on page 34, plus the value of employer-provided health benefits) was \$8,753,015, and the annual compensation for our median employee (including employer-provided health benefits) was \$44,064 resulting in a ratio of 199 to 1.
+The annual compensation of Leggett's Chief Executive Officer for 2021 (as set forth in the Summary Compensation Table on page 37, plus the value of employer-provided health benefits) was \$9,222,103, and the annual compensation for our median employee (including employer-provided health benefits) was \$48,862 resulting in a ratio of 189 to 1.

 As a multi-national manufacturing company, a majority of Leggett's workforce is employed outside the United States.
 In addition, approximately three-fourths of Leggett's employees are hourly-paid production workers.
-Leggett operates 132 manufacturing facilities in 17 countries, and we offer competitive compensation and benefits in line with local labor markets and in accordance with applicable laws.
+Leggett operates 130 manufacturing facilities in 17 countries, and we offer competitive compensation and benefits in line with local labor markets and in accordance with applicable laws.

-In identifying the median employee for 2020, we followed the methodology used in 2018 and 2019.
-As of November 1, 2020, we had a total of 19,685 U.S. and non-U.S. employees.
+There have been no significant changes in our employee population or compensation arrangements for 2021 that we reasonably believe would result in a significant change to our pay ratio disclosure since identifying the median employee in 2020.
+Therefore, the same individual identified as the median employee for 2020 has been used for the 2021 pay ratio.
+In determining the 2020 median employee, we used cash compensation paid during fiscal year 2020 as the consistently applied compensation measure, which consisted of wages, overtime, salary and bonuses.
+Compensation of non-U.S. employees was converted from local currency to U.S. dollars using exchange rates in effect on December 31, 2020.
+For those employees hired and/or separated from service in 2020, their cash compensation paid in 2020 was annualized.
+As of November 1, 2020, we had a total of 19,685 employees world-wide.
 In establishing the population from which to identify our median employee, we excluded all employees located in Brazil (366), Hungary (124), India (262) and South Africa (149) under the 5% de minimis exception of the applicable rule, based upon the 19,685 total.
 We gathered compensation data for a statistically relevant, randomized sample of 400 employees from across our entire, world-wide employee base (less the de minimis exclusion described above and excluding the CEO).
-We used cash compensation paid during fiscal year 2020 as the consistently applied compensation measure to identify the median employee, which consisted of wages, overtime, salary and bonuses.
-Compensation of non-U.S. employees was converted from local currency to U.S. dollars using exchange rates in effect on December 31, 2020.
-For those employees hired and/or separated from service in 2020, their cash compensation paid in 2020 was annualized.